- COM 441 D01, 10247, MWF 12:20 – 1:10, Merion Hall 174

 Not-for-profit and community-based organizations rely on strategic digital communication to create social change.
 Students in this course gain in-depth knowledge of communication theories and practices while conducting research projects with local organizations through the Beautiful Social Research Collaborative.
 Students in the course actively participate as a member of a project team to complete projects with one of the following wonderful clients:

-Local and regional travel is required—at least one student will fly to Texas.
-All team work is facilitated and overseen by a Beautiful Social Fellow.
+Local and regional travel is required, often outside of class time and on the weekend.
+All team work is facilitated and overseen by one of two Beautiful Social Foley Fellows: Caroline DeFelice and Molly McDonald.

 During the course, students will complete the following as part of a client team:

-- Comparative, market, and social media research about their client
+- Comparative, market, and social media analysis about their client

 - (Associated Course Objectives: 1, 2, 3, 4)